-- 1. Apply caulking compound on underside of roof flashing to form a continuous strip at least 3/8" wide around the inderside of the perimeter of the flashing.
-For flat roof, as Eicenember of the flashing.
-For flat roof, - ee Figure 20 or spe Figure 21 if roof is pitched.
-2. Connect roof jack assembly to the furnace.
+- 1. Apply caulking compound on underside of roof flashing to form a continuous strip at least 3/8" wide around the underside of the perimeter of the flashing.
+For flat roof, see Figure 20 or see Figure 21 if roof is pitched. - 2.
+Connect roof jack assembly to the furnace.
 Insert telescoping roof jack assembly through the opening cut on the roof. - 3.
 Connect inner flue pipe to vent collar of the furnace.
 See Figure 22. - 4.
 Connect combustion air pipe to furnace collar with sheet metal screw.
 See Figure 22.